veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 ### Good Trans Fats

 Good trans fats are those that are found in nature.
-Vaccenic Acid is a well known good trans fatty acid, found it break milk.
+Vaccenic Acid is a well known good trans fatty acid, found it human breast milk.

 Butter can have about 3% trans fat.
 This is good trans fat.

 ### Bad Trans Fats